olivrverhelst/assignments/Lab1/README.md

 ### Command line program

 The first part of the lab should be to read an input from the user and handling what the user writes.
 The [Console.ReadLine](https://docs.microsoft.com/en-us/dotnet/api/system.console.readline) function can do this operation.
 After the input is read then it should be [split](https://docs.microsoft.com/en-us/dotnet/api/system.string.split) into command part and data part.
 The commands which should be implemented can be found in the table below.
+In this part you only need to implement simple logic for reading in from the command line and printing some output.
+You do not need to have the full implementation since that should happen later in the DependencyInjection part of this lab.

 The command reading should read one command after another and only the `exit` command should stop this execution. `CTRL + C` and closing the terminal will also stop the program, and this is expected.